-Also, SGA has a Mountaineer Leadership Program.
-This is a great way for students to become even more involved.
-Through this application based program, interested students will be paired with members of the Board of Governors and Executive Branch to get firsthand experience in SGA.
-The members of the Mountaineer Leadership Program will work on projects and meet with administrators alongside of their mentor.
+Additionally, SGA has an open Internship Program.
+This program allows students to become acquainted with student government by being paired with current members.
+Through this application based program, interested students will be paired with members of the Student Assembly and the Executive Branch to get firsthand experience in SGA.
+Interns will work on projects and meet with administrators alongside their mentor.
 This program gives students an in-depth look into SGA and the University that the average student does not experience.

-Every spring semester, a campus wide election is held to determine the new President and Vice President, members of the Board of Governors (our legislative branch), and the two student representatives for the University’s Athletic Council.
-SGA also consists of several appointed positions, a list of which can be found under the “Members” tab on this website.
+Every spring semester a campus wide election is held to determine the new President and Vice President, as well as members of the Assembly (our Legislative Branch), which includes both Senators and College Senators.
+Each institution has two representatives; their main function is to advocate for concerns pertinent to their home institutions.
+SGA also consists of several appointed positions to the Executive Branch.
 These appointees go through an application and interview process to determine the officers.

-2. What are the functions of the Board of Governors?
+2. What are the functions of the Student Assembly?